 Former FTX CEO Sam Bankman-Fried ordered to jail after judge revokes his bail

-Sam Bankman-Fried, the former FTX CEO, was ordered to jail on Friday after a judge revoked his bail for talking to the press in an alleged attempt at witness tampering.
+Sam Bankman-Fried, the former FTX CEO, was ordered to jail on Friday after a judge revoked his bail for alleged witness tampering.

 The disgraced crypto mogul had been living under house arrest at his parents' home in Palo Alto, Calif., after posting an eye-popping $250 million bond.